Jammersplit/Randy.js/README.md

 function randomInt(maxNum) { }
 ```

+Returns a random integer from `0` to, but not including, `maxNum`.

 ## randomIntBetween(minNum, maxNum, *includeMax*)
 ```javascript
 function randomIntBetween(minNum, maxNum, includeMax = false) { }
 ```

+Returns a random integer from `minNum` to `maxNum`.

+Optional third parameter to include `maxNum` in the results (`false` by default).

 ## diceRoll(*sides*)
 ```javascript
 function function diceRoll(sides = 6) { }
 ```

+Returns a random integer from `1` to the passed number of `sides`, including this number (`6` by default).

 ---
 ## randomPick(values, *weights*)
 ```javascript
 function randomPick(values, weights = []) { }
 ```

+Returns one random value from a given array of values.

+Optional second parameter `weights` to pass an array of relative weights that are mapped as probabilities to the input array.
+These should be non-negative numbers of any value.
+Their relation defines the likelihood of the matching `values` to be returned.
+So `randomPick(["a", "b", "c"], [0.2, 1, 2])` would return `"b"` five times more likely than `"a"`, and return `"c"` two times more likely than `"b"`. `0` would mean that the corresponding value will never be returned.

+`weights` can be shorter in length than `values`.
+If that's the case, the `weights` pattern is cycled through repeatedly and the numbers are matched to the `values` from left to right until all `values` have a probability value assigned.
+If `weights` is longer than the first array, excess values are just ignored.

-Returns a random value from a given set of distinct values.
-Parameter `values` is expected to be an array of arbitrary length and content.
-One of the array elements is returned randomly.
-If `values` is not an array, it will be returned.
+If `values` or `weights` is not an array, `values` will be returned.

-The optional parameter `probabilityPattern` allows to pass a second array that serves as a map of probability ratios for the input values.
-It's expected to be an array of non-negative numbers.
-But it's length can be different from the first array.
-The numbers are mapped to the input values in the first parameter from left to right, repeatedly until all input values have a probability value assigned.
-If it's longer than the first array, excess values are ignored.
-The numbers are taken as probability proportions to each other, so `[1,2,1,4,10]` is read as 1:2:1:4:10 for instance (so the 2nd value is two times as likely as the 1st and 3rd, the 5th is 10 times as likely as the 1st and 5 times as likely as the 2nd and so on).

 ---
 ## randomSlices(numberOfSlices, *sumOfSlices*, *maxSpread*)